How can we help you?

 A professional indexer will methodically read through a completed and fully formatted book to:

-- Catalogue mentions these topics across the entire work
+2. Catalogue mentions these topics across the entire work; and

-The author can expect their professional indexer to deliver a completed index that meets the standards expected in trade publishing, which will ensure easy, comprehensive navigation for readers.
+The author can expect their professional indexer to deliver a completed index that meets the standards expected in trade publishing.
+This will ensure easy, comprehensive navigation for their readers.

 Does my book need an index?

+If it's nonfiction — especially dense nonfiction — the answer is probably yes.
 Most library systems (and many booksellers) will only shelve nonfiction titles that include a professional-grade index.
-This makes indexing a popular service for authors who wish to see their books in libraries, schools, and bookstores.

 Can I still change my book after indexing?